pantheon-systems/documentation/source/content/guides/platform-considerations/02-platform-site-info.md

 We do not support [Drupal Multisite](https://www.drupal.org/docs/7/multisite-drupal/multi-site-sharing-the-same-code-base).
 See blog posts: [Why Drupal Multisite is not Enterprise Grade](https://pantheon.io/blog/why-drupal-multisite-not-enterprise-grade) and [Much Ado About Drupal Multisite](https://pantheon.io/blog/much-ado-about-drupal-multisite).

 ## nginx.conf

 Pantheon does not currently support modifying the `nginx.conf` per site, as we run a highly tuned universal configuration file.
 All of the containers run a standard profile, and we have opted to keep this configuration to keep the `nginx.conf` lean.

-If your site uses `nginx.conf` rules for redirects, see [Configure Redirects](/guides/redirect/#php-vs-htaccess).
+Refer to [Configure Redirects](/guides/redirect/#php-vs-htaccess) if your site uses `nginx.conf` rules for redirects.

-If your site contains rules in `nginx.conf` that cannot be migrated to PHP, Pantheon offers [Advanced Global CDN](/guides/professional-services/advanced-global-cdn) as a managed service.
+Pantheon offers [Advanced Global CDN](/guides/professional-services/advanced-global-cdn) as a managed service if your site contains rules in `nginx.conf` that cannot be migrated to PHP.
 Custom `nginx.conf` rules often can be converted to run on a custom Varnish layer provided by Advanced Global CDN.
 Please contact your Customer Success Manager (CSM) or [contact us](https://pantheon.io/contact-us?docs) for more information.

 ## Node.js

 Node.js is not available in the platform.
-If running node.js services is a hard requirement for your Drupal or WordPress application, the node.js service must to be hosted on a different remote server outside of Pantheon.
+The node.js service must to be hosted on a different remote server outside of Pantheon if running node.js services is a hard requirement for your Drupal or WordPress application.

 ## One Application per Site